JonathanWilbur/mueller-report/volume1.md

 could assist candidate Trump's electoral prospects.

-This series of events could implicate the federal election-law ban on contributions and donations by foreign nationals, 52 U .S.C. § 3012 l(a)(l)(A). specifically, Goldstone passed along an offer purportedly from a Russian government official to provide "official documents and information" to the Trump campaign for the purposes of influencing the presidential election.
+This series of events could implicate the federal election-law ban on contributions and donations by foreign nationals, 52 U .S.C. § 3012 l(a)(l)(A).
+Specifically, Goldstone passed along an offer purportedly from a Russian government official to provide "official documents and information" to the Trump campaign for the purposes of influencing the presidential election.
-Trump Jr. appears to have accepted that offer and to have arranged a meeting to receive those materials. documentary evidence in the form of email chains supports the inference that Kushner and Mana fort were aware of that purpose and attended the June 9 meeting anticipating the receipt of helpful information to the campaign from Russian sources.
+Trump Jr. appears to have accepted that offer and to have arranged a meeting to receive those materials.
+Documentary evidence in the form of email chains supports the inference that Kushner and Mana fort were aware of that purpose and attended the June 9 meeting anticipating the receipt of helpful information to the campaign from Russian sources.